irshaid/irshaid/README.md

 ### Hi there 👋

+I do research and develop interactive data visualizations and prototypes, aiming to solve complex problems in innovative ways.
+My work is a blend of technology and strategic thinking, focused on uncovering insights and practical solutions.
+Committed to continuous growth and meaningful impact, my journey integrates personal development with a vision to contribute significantly in both professional and community realms.

 <!--
 **irshaid/irshaid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.